tylerlrhodes/blog2/content/posts/music-cd-list-part3.md

 keywords: [python, unittest, linked list, refactor]
 ---

-At the end of [part 2](/posts/music-cd-list-part2) the Music CD List was left off as a simple application that allows you to maintain a list of CDs and save it in CSV format.
-It started as an example program making use of a hand-coded Linked List to demonstrate refactoring to the Pythonic, and it has grown to a web application with a thread safe 'ListStore.'
+The Music CD List started as an example program making use of a hand-coded Linked List to demonstrate refactoring to the Pythonic, and it has grown to a web application with a thread safe 'ListStore.'
+By the end of [part 2](/posts/music-cd-list-part2) it had a functional web front-end with a number of features.

-At this point it's slightly ridiculous, and I made it more so between posts by adding in server-side pagination and sorting.
-It's gotten to the point where after this third post's final attempt to make it more Pythonic, I actually want to use it!
-I frequently hear a song or CD and forget what it is later, why not use this to write it down!

-It will turn into a reasonably fun project to make the SPA and API driven design of the application into a AWS Lambda project utilzing the API Gateway.
-With the `ListStore` abstraction, while it could be messy, it may be possible to introduce server side storage utilizing something like S3 or DynamoDB depending upon how crazy the design gets.
-It will also need some authentication, otherwise anybody on the internet would be able to add and see CDs.
-But that project will be another series of posts if I ever get around to it.

-I had said towards the end of the last post that this post would focus on the deployment and wrapping up this litle project, doing things like making the web interface nice.
-I'd say the web interface is about as baked as it's going to get for this, and you can check out the React/Bootstrap front-end and the pagination in the Github repo.
+Now it's time to wrap up this blog series and review a little bit.
+In addition to talking about the refactoring and Pythonic I'll also go over the packaging I did between blog posts to dump the application into a Docker image.

+It's left in a state where it could be taken further in a number of different directions.
+One option, would be to turn it into a Serverless application on AWS.
+Another option, though arguably less fun, would be to make it a more traditional server based application.
+The utility of the existing `ListStore` abstraction that came about in the second post would depend upon the required persistence model the future version would require.
+The Serverless edition would likely favor changing the `ListStore`, or replacing it.

+For now the application is as baked as it's going to be for the near future.
+The future of the Music CD List is most likely for it to sit, unadmired, gathering internet dust on the shelves of useless example repositories gathered on GitHub.

-Before I go over packaging it up into a Docker based build and image which can run the application, I'll go over the refactoring.
+But anyway, before I go over packaging it up into a Docker based build and image which can run the application, I'll go over the refactoring.

 ### The Quest for the Pythonic ###

 I started this series of posts with a simple Linked List storing a list of CDs that was entered directly in the code.
-Then, I added in some unit tests, and finally an abstraction to allow for any data store to be used to back the CD list.
-In actuality, the abstraction ended up just being Python's `MutableSequence`, but hey, it works.
+Then, I added in some unit tests, and finally an abstraction with the idea of allowing any data structure to be used to back the CD list.
+In the end, the abstraction ended up using Python's `MutableSequence`, but hey, it works.
 So far I've yet to use anything besides the Linked List.

 In between posts I added a Flask Web API and also a simple React based front-end application to make it easier to actually use the CD List.
-As it stands now, you can add CDs through the GUI, upload or download the list as a CSV, and sort and paginate the results.
+Now, you can add CDs through the GUI, upload or download the list as a CSV, and sort and paginate the results.
 It's a simple interface that works reasonably well so far -- if yet unfinished because you can't edit or delete CDs through the web interface yet.